Clinical-Genomics/demultiplexing/README.md

 password: somepassword
 ```

 Files will be blacked automatically with each push to github.
-If you would like to automatically [Black][black-url] format your commits on your local machine:
+You can use pre-commit if you would like to automatically [Black][black-url] format your commits on your local machine before pushing to github.
+Pre-commit is installed using:

 ```
 pre-commit install
 ```

+Precommit will then use the `.pre-commit-config.yaml` and run the pre-commit hooks defined there before committing the results.
 ## Contributing

 Please check out our [guide for contributing to demultiplexing](CONTRIBUTING.md)